RedSweatshirt/RedSweatshirt.github.io/_pages/about.md

 #### Welcome to Jack's portfolio page

 Hi there!
 I'm John, but I go by the nickname Jack.
 I'm a fourth-year B.S.
-Computer Science and Engineering student at the prestigious Massachusetts Institute of Technology.
+Computer Science and Engineering student at Massachusetts Institute of Technology.
 Passionate about computational design, computer graphics, and vision, I have had the opportunity to hone my skills and apply my knowledge through various academic and industry experiences.
 In this space, I would like to share more about my journey and the projects I've worked on.

 #### My Interests

 Since I was young, I've always had a fascination with video games and how they are created.
 This interest led me to explore the world of computer graphics, where I discovered the intricate processes and technologies that bring virtual worlds to life.
 Over time, I became captivated by computer vision as well, which opened up a whole new realm of possibilities for creating intelligent systems that can perceive and interpret the world around them.

-In my free time, I love coding small electronics projects, which has allowed me to further develop my skills in embedded systems and hardware design.
-It's always exciting to see the tangible results of my work and the potential for these projects to make a real impact.
+In my free time, I enjoy designing and coding small electronics projects, which has allowed me to further develop my skills in embedded systems and hardware design.
+These creative outlets let me explore new possibilities while expanding my technical knowledge.

 #### My Skills